Gold hits record on growth fears; oil, metals firm

 SINGAPORE Gold climbed to an all-time high for a fourth straight session on Tuesday as investors continued to fret about the health of the global economy, while industrial metals were propelled by data showing China's factory output remains robust.

-Brent crude edged higher towards $109 as continued fighting in Libya surprised the market and Chicago new-crop corn hit a contract high on more than expected decline U.S. crop ratings.
+Brent crude edged higher toward $109 as continued fighting in Libya surprised the market and Chicago new-crop corn hit a contract high on more than expected decline U.S. crop ratings.

 The precious metal is headed for a seventh straight session of gains and a monthly rise of more than 16 percent, the highest since September 1999 as worries about U.S. and European economies burnished bullion's safe-haven appeal.